ta0kira/wrapping-editor/README.md

 basic editor.
 The basic editor depends on [GHC][ghc] extensions, but it has no dependencies otherwise.

-You can run the unit tests as follows:
+You can run the unit tests with:

 ```shell
 ghc test.hs && ./test